BeaconCMS/beacon/guides/recipes/create-a-blog.md

 end
 ```

-Note that the file location and the module name doesn't need to follow any special convention, it's up to you to organize your code as you see fit.
+Note that the file location and the module name don't need to follow any special convention, it's up to you to organize your code as you see fit.

 ### Custom field `tags`

-A blog post without tags is like a cake without icing, so let's create a custom field to store list of tags for each post.
+A blog post without tags is like a cake without icing, so let's create a custom field to store a list of tags for each post.

 Create a new file `lib/my_app/beacon/page_fields/tags.ex` with the following content: